 So, when you’re searching for the perfect content writer, look for someone with a good mix of creative writing in their portfolio.

-You’ll most likely have your writer create multiple forms of content – blog articles, press releases, white papers and the like.
-Each of these requires a particular writing style, but you’ll want them to contain certain consistent elements (such as your branding voice) so readers recognize them as an extension of your business.
+You’ll most likely have your writer create multiple forms of marketing copy – blog content, press releases, white papers and the like.
+Each of these requires a particular writing skill and style, but you’ll want them to contain certain consistent elements (such as your branding voice) so readers recognize them as an extension of your business.

-There, you’ll want a writer versatile enough to create multiple forms of content – each with their own writing specifications – in such a way that each piece still embodies your branding guidelines.
+Your writers should be versatile enough to create multiple forms of content – with their own writing specifications – in such a way that each piece still embodies your branding guidelines.

 Also, some social media savvy is a benefit.
 Not all content writers create social media posts, but it helps if they have an understanding of best practices.
 Doing so can help them create articles specific to LinkedIn and headlines that display nicely on Twitter.